How Filipino CPAs Are Earning $2,500–$5,000 a Month Working With US Companies

 Published On

 The numbers are real.
-Filipino CPAs and senior accounting professionals working directly with US companies – as Controllers, Senior Accountants, Accounting Managers, and FP&A leads – are consistently earning $2,500 to $5,000 per month in fully remote arrangements.
+Filipino CPAs and senior accounting professionals working with US companies – Senior Accountants, Accounting Managers, and FP&A leads – are consistently earning $2,500–$5,000 per month in fully remote arrangements.
 Some with Big 4 backgrounds and senior credentials are above that range.

-This isn't a gray market or an arbitrage loophole.
-It's where the global finance labor market has settled: US companies need senior accounting talent, local US hiring is expensive and slow, and Filipino professionals with the right credentials and training are fully capable of doing the work.
-The arrangement works because it's genuinely good for both sides.
+This isn't a gray market.
+US companies need senior accounting talent, domestic hiring is expensive and slow, and Filipino professionals with the right credentials and training are fully capable of doing the work.
+The arrangement is straightforward: it's a good deal for both sides.

 What Drives the Salary Range

-The $2,500–$5,000 figure isn't arbitrary.
-It reflects three things: what the role is worth to the US employer, what Filipino professionals with equivalent credentials earn locally, and the current market rate for the specific combination of GAAP proficiency, tool fluency, and functional ownership that US clients are paying for.
+The $2,500–$5,000 figure reflects what the role is worth to the US employer, what Filipino professionals with equivalent credentials earn locally, and the current market rate for the specific combination of GAAP proficiency, tool fluency, and functional ownership US clients are paying for.

-On the US employer side, a comparable Controller or Senior Accountant in a US metro costs $90,000–$130,000 per year in total compensation – roughly $7,500–$11,000 per month.
-Hiring a pre-vetted Filipino CPA with equivalent technical skills at $3,000–$5,000 per month represents a 50–65% savings, which is exactly the range US CFOs and finance leaders cite when they explain why offshore hiring has become a primary strategy rather than a fallback.
+A comparable Controller or Senior Accountant in a US metro costs $90,000–$130,000 per year in total compensation – roughly $7,500–$11,000 per month.
+A pre-vetted Filipino CPA with equivalent technical skills at $3,000–$5,000 per month represents a 50–65% savings, which is exactly the range US CFOs cite when explaining why offshore hiring has become a primary strategy rather than a fallback.

-On the Filipino professional side, senior accounting roles at Philippine companies or multinational subsidiaries in Manila typically pay PHP 80,000–140,000 per month for experienced CPAs – roughly $1,400–$2,500 at current exchange rates.
-A US-facing remote role at $3,000–$4,000 per month represents a real income jump, not a marginal one, while preserving the stability of full-time employment and allowing professionals to build long-term relationships with US clients.
+On the Filipino side, senior accounting roles at Philippine companies or multinational subsidiaries in Manila typically pay PHP 80,000–140,000 per month – roughly $1,400–$2,500 at current exchange rates.
+A US-facing remote role at $3,000–$4,000 per month is a meaningful income jump while preserving the stability of full-time employment.

 Controller and Finance Manager: $3,500–$5,500+